MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-streaming.md

 ---
 title: Streaming in Unreal
-description: A guide to streaming in Unreal to HoloLens 2
+description: Learn how to stream your Unreal apps to HoloLens 2, including streaming limitations and command line options.
 author: sw5813
 ms.author: suwu
 ms.date: 12/7/2020